spencertipping/ni/doc/ni_fu.md

 `ni`-fu is a companion piece to the [cheatsheet](cheatsheet.md).
 The cheatsheet serves as a reference to `ni` operators, while `ni`-fu serves as a reference for `ni` programming in general, covering topics like configuration, plotting, debugging, and coding best practices.

-## How do I write code using `ni`?
+## How do I write `ni`?

-`ni` is a stream-processing language, and each piece of `ni` code (which we call a spell) is a pipeline composed of operators (which maybe we should call "runes," but we don't).
+`ni` is a stream-processing language, and each piece of `ni` code (which we call a spell) is a pipeline composed of operators (which maybe we should call "runes" or "glyphs" or something, but we don't).

 This makes it very easy to see `ni` code very easy to debug, even for a beginner.